This content was created by Erin Jones. The last update was by Alexis Kratzer.

 This page is referenced by:

-Piranesi’s view of this high Renaissance palace closely resembles that of his teacher-turned rival, Giuseppe Vasi (1710-1782), and its context and content demonstrate features of Piranesi’s training and innovation.
-Piranesi’s views of modern structures tend not to receive the embellishments and energy that are characteristic of his views of ancient ruins.
+Piranesi’s view of this high Renaissance palace closely resembles that of his teacher-turned rival, Giuseppe Vasi, and its context and content demonstrate features of Piranesi’s training and innovation.
 Some of his views of Renaissance palaces might seem, at first glance, to have little to distinguish them from Vasi’s smoother and more objective depictions of the same subjects, but a closer inspection reveals elements of Piranesi’s distinctive style.
-At the age of 20, Piranesi apprenticed under Vasi soon after he arrived in Rome in 1740.
-He left his tutelage after six months but first, convinced Vasi was hiding etching secrets from him, violently attacked him.
-In the traditional assessment, Vasi survived the attack but lost out to his pupil in terms of reputation.
-Even if he “imposed his smooth straight style on Piranesi’s early works” (Mayor 14), Vasi’s “prosaic attention” and “monotonous impartiality” are often thought to fall second to Piranesi’s dramatic innovations in technique and composition (Wilton-Ely 1978, 26).
-In the following decades, they produced views of the same monuments one after the other in a commercial and artistic competition that “resembles a military exchange” (Campbell 563).
+Both artists produced views of the same subjects one after the other in a seemingly relentless commercial and artistic competition.
 In 1747, Vasi’s Delle Magnificenze di Roma Antica e Moderna included the view below.